Material deprivation statistics - early results

 - The social dimension of the EUROPE 2020 strategy - A report of the social protection committee (2011)

-- Belgium, the Czech Republic, Estonia, Greece, Spain, France, Italy, Lithuania, Malta (only provisional aggregate material deprivation data), Poland, Portugal, Romania, Slovenia and the United Kingdom.
+- Belgium, the Czech Republic, Germany, Estonia, France, Italy, Lithuania, Malta, Portugal, Slovenia and the United Kingdom.

 - More information can be found in the national quality reports